adnanalbeda/ViewModelStandard/ViewModelStandard/README.md

 - [x] Property Validator.
 - [ ] Class Validator.

-## CRUDObservableCollection

-Maybe this is the best part of this library.
-Normal _ObservableCollection_ is only a Collection that is bind-able to UI.

-__CRUDObservableCollection__ is an ObservableCollection that has one extra feature, Custom **CRUD** using `async`:

-- `Func< IEnumerable< T > > CustomSelectFunc`: to define the way of selecting data. (uses __await__ internally)

-- `Func< int, int, IEnumerable< T > > CustomPagingSelectFunc`: selecting data with paging. (uses __await__ internally)

-- `Action< IEnumerable< T > > CustomSaveAddAct`: to deal with new inserted data;

-- `Action< IEnumerable< T > > CustomSaveEditAct`: to deal with edited data;

-- `Action< IEnumerable< T > > CustomSaveDeleteAct`: to deal with removed data;

-The best practice to deal with this collection is inhertance.

 ## Snippets

-If this library is to make you type less, then it would be useless without a snippet package that helps you to type faster.
+If this library is to make you code more and type more, then it would be useless without a snippet package that helps you to type faster.
 Repeating code is boring and might become confusing, so using these snippets help to focus while coding.

--To make this package identical, all snippets begin with --vm--.-
+- These snippets begin with **vm**.

-## Notes

-This library may have issue regarding CancellationToken in Async commands (not tested).

-This is my first library  and publish on github.
-If you face issues or have suggestions, I will try responding to them, and I hope you help me in that too.